Salamander Migration 2020 – Notes

 Monday, January 13, 2020

 Rain was predicted for the evening and it started to rain in Homewood around 4:45.
 It was raining steady by 5:00, but it was still light outside.
 Dr. Kristin Bakkegard was out of town and headed back home and texted to see if someone was watching for Salamanders on South Lakeshore.
 I texted back that I would be there at 5:30 when it was dark.
 On my way over, Henry called and he arrived at South Lakeshore shortly after I did.
 I did the most stupid thing, I forgot my flashlight.
 I had remembered my umbrella, camera, and rain coat, though.
 So, first, I drove the road and didn’t see any salamanders.
 I parked on the High School side and walked east using my phone flashlight.
 The road had a fair number of cars coming from both directions and I was very cautious about getting off the road when one passed.
 At about 5:45, a car drove up next to me, and it was Henry.
 Right at that moment, we saw our first salamander.
 It was only about 4-5 inches long and in the middle of the road.
 I hurried to walk back to the high school side and Henry drove to the east side of South Lakeshore.
 We put up barricades left by the City of Homewood for us, simultaneously.
 It is hard to do this with less than two people, unless there is no traffic.
 Then we walked the road – on the first pass, we saw two more live on road (LOR) spotted salamanders, two dead ones (DOR), and a webster salamander.
 Later, in the evening, we saw 3 more LOR, all about the same size as the first one and all looked to be males.
 The rain was intermittent.
 On passes when it was raining harder, we were more likely to see salamanders.
 The majority were seen near the east end and some were seen near the Forest Preserve entry.
 Dr. Bakkegard arrived near 7:00 and after she checked for salamanders on the western section of South Lakeshore.
 She didn’t see any.
 I left South Lakeshore around 7:30-7:45.
 Henry and Kristin kept walking the road and saw 6 more spotted salamanders, a webster and a two lined.
 Stephanie, who contacted us through our website came out and walked with Henry and Kristin.
 Scott Hofer came out with his two sons.
 So, in total, Henry, Kristin, and Michelle saw 12 LOR and 2 DOR spotted salamanders, 2 websters, and 1 two-lined.
 The rain let up later in the night and the barricades were removed.
-Temperature was around 64 degrees around 6:00 p.m.
+Temperature was around 64 degrees at 6:00 p.m.